Latest Business Law Articles

 It will also be necessary to choose the right name for your business, which must comply with certain legal requirements, and make sure that you know about any relevant laws that affect your particular trade.

 Depending on the nature of your business, it might also be necessary or at least sensible to set down the terms and conditions under which you trade with other people.

 Looking after your employees

-Whether you arrange the payment of business taxes yourself or hire an expert to deal with it for you, ultimately the responsibility of ensuring that it is done properly is yours.
+Whether you undertake the calculation and payment of business taxes yourself or hire an expert to deal with it for you, ultimately the responsibility of ensuring that it is done properly is yours.
 Your business and reputation are reliant on you paying the appropriate amount, so don’t take it lightly.

 Share your experiences